 6.1 The Institution agrees to:

-6.1.2 provide lists of valid IP addresses to Digital Theatre through which Institution and its Authorized Users may access Digital Theatre Plus, and agrees to keep such lists up to date, and provide an updated list regularly as agreed by the parties from time to time (each such IP address, an “Authorized IP Address”);
+6.1.2 only when applicable, provide lists of valid IP addresses to Digital Theatre through which Institution and its Authorized Users may access Digital Theatre Plus, and agrees to keep such lists up to date, and provide an updated list regularly as agreed by the parties from time to time (each such IP address, an “Authorized IP Address”);

 6.1.3 use all reasonable efforts to ensure that only Authorized Users are permitted access to Digital Theatre Plus or the Licensed Material;